pado-labs/ethbeijing-demo-extension/README.md

 1. Biance API key and API secret (READ-ONLY priviledge) are required for authentication and authorization purpose to retrieve the user data.
 2. The user client performs IZK execution with a verifier which is deployed as a local service.
 Once the ZK proving and verification completed, the verifier signs on the result (either positive or negtive).
 The client can send the result encoded as an EAS attestation to ethereum, including: the BOOL result, verifier's signature, and the base value.

+The figure shows an overall architecture of our demo.
 ![image](https://user-images.githubusercontent.com/17900089/230559026-b7c539f5-7d75-44b7-8b26-70728c84fbba.png)